Buehler leads Dodgers over Rays 6-2 for 2-1 Series lead

-ARLINGTON, Texas — Walker Buehler was dominant for Los Angeles.
-Just like Orel Hershiser during the Dodgers' last title run.
+Think Sandy Koufax, Fernando Valenzuela and Orel Hershiser, all leaders of title runs.

+Now Buehler has the Dodgers two wins from the championship that has eluded them since 1988.

-Buehler struck out 10 in six innings in a pulsating performance, and Los Angeles beat the Tampa Bay Rays 6-2 on Friday night for a 2-1 World Series lead.
+Buehler struck out 10 over six innings in a pulsating performance, and Los Angeles beat the Tampa Bay Rays 6-2 on Friday night for a 2-1 World Series lead.

+“Being a big-game pitcher and really succeeding on this stage, there’s only a few guys currently and throughout history,” Dodgers manager Dave Roberts said.
+“He’s in some really elite company,"

 Justin Turner homered in the first inning against a surprisingly hittable Charlie Morton, who was chased in the fifth.

-Austin Barnes, the Dodgers’ No. 9 hitter and catcher, added a sixth-inning homer against John Curtiss and became just the second player to drive in runs with both a homer and a sacrifice bunt in the same Series game.
+Austin Barnes, the Dodgers’ No. 9 hitter and catcher, added a sixth-inning homer against John Curtiss.
+He became just the second player to drive in runs with both a homer and a sacrifice bunt in the same Series game.

+‘It’s a cool little stat, but it's not easy to barrel the ball up against all these really good pitchers," Barnes said.

-Los Angeles overwhelmed Tampa Bay in all phases, leaving the Rays’ scuffling offence with a .206 average and 11 runs in the Series.
+Los Angeles overwhelmed Tampa Bay in all phases, leaving the Rays’ scuffling offence with a .206 batting average and 11 runs in the Series.
+The Rays' .133 average (6 for 45) against Clayton Kershaw, Tony Gonsolin and Buehler is the lowest through three Series games against a team's starters since the Boston Red Sox held the Philadelphia Phillies to .129 in 1915, according to STATS.

-Julio Urías, a hard-throwing Mexican left-hander in a Dodgers lineage dating to Fernando Valenzuela, starts Game 4 on Saturday night for the Dodgers, while the Rays string together several relievers that include Ryan Yarbrough.
+Julio Urías, a hard-throwing Mexican left-hander in a Dodgers lineage dating to Valenzuela, starts Game 4 on Saturday night, while the Rays start Ryan Yarbrough, who relieved in the first game.

 Thirty-eight of 59 previous teams that won Game 3 for a 2-1 lead went on to take the title.

-Steely-eyed like Hershiser, who won MVP honours of the 1988 Series, Buehler has supplanted Clayton Kershaw as the Dodgers’ ace.
-He allowed three of Tampa Bay's four hits and walked one.
+Steely-eyed like Hershiser, who won MVP honours of the 1988 Series, Buehler has supplanted Kershaw as the Dodgers’ ace.
+He showed no indisposition from the blister on his right index finger that has bothered him.

 Tampa Bay's only other hit off him was Austin Meadows’ leadoff single in the sixth.

 “You can see the fastball just pop through the zone,” Rays manager Kevin Cash said.
 “Other than a few breaking balls here or there, it was very much a there it is, hit it approach.
-You totally understand and appreciate why he’s so talented.
-He’s got a really special fastball that gets on hitters and commands it well.”
+You totally understand and appreciate why he’s so talented."

 Rays batters were kept off balance by his mix of 59 four-seam fastballs, 14 knuckle-curves, 12 sliders and eight cut fastballs.
-He became the first pitcher in the Series with 10 or more strikeouts in six or fewer innings, part of analytic changes in modern baseball that have led to shorter starter outings in an era of vastly increased whiffs.
+He became the first pitcher in the Series with 10 or more strikeouts in six or fewer innings.

 "That might have been the best I’ve ever seen him,” Barnes said.

-Blake Treinen and Brusdar Graterol followed with a scoreless inning apiece.
-Kenley Jansen gave up Randy Arozarena's record-tying eighth homer of the post-season before closing out the four-hitter.
+Blake Treinen and Brusdar Graterol followed with a perfect inning apiece.
+Kenley Jansen finished the four-hitter, giving up Randy Arozarena's record-tying eighth post-season homer.

 Morton, a right-hander who turns 37 on Nov.
 12, had entered unbeaten in seven straight post-season decisions, one shy of Orlando Hernandez’s record, including wins in five consecutive post-season starts.
 But he took the loss, allowing five runs and seven hits in 4 1/3 innings — more than the four runs total he gave up in his previous five post-season starts combined.